 This file demonstrates the analysis of a DCD trajectory file using NAMD.
 The file pair.pdb contains the definition of pair interaction groups; NAMD will compute the interaction energy and force between these groups for each frame in the DCD file.
 It is assumed that coordinate frames were written every 1000 timesteps.
 See Sec.
-13.1 for more about pair interaction calculations.
+14.1 for more about pair interaction calculations.

 '''

 initial config

 coordinates

 alanin.pdb

 0

 temperature

 output params

+/tmp/alanin-analyze

 outputname

-/tmp/alanin-analyze

 binaryoutput

 integrator params

 timestep

+1.0

 force field params

+alanin.psf

 structure

-alanin.psf

 parameters

 alanin.params

 exclude

 scaled1-4

 1-4scaling

 1.0

 switching

-οn
+on

 switchdist

 8.0

+cutoff

 12.0

-cutoff
+13.5

 pairlistdist

-13.5

 stepspercycle

 20

 Atoms in group 1 have a 1 in the B column; group 2 has a 2.

 pairInteraction on

 pairInteractionFile pair.pdb

 pairInteractionCol B

 pairInteractionGroup1 1

 pairInteractionGroup2 2

 First frame saved was frame 1000.

 set ts 1000

 coorfile open dcd /tmp/alanin.dcd

 Read all frames until nonzero is returned.

 while { ![coorfile read] } {

 Set firstTimestep so our energy output has the correct TS.

 firstTimestep $ts

 Compute energies and forces, but don't try to move the atoms.

 run 0

-incr ts 1000

 '''